 If you have undertaken a search in Google lately, you may have noticed the term ‘Mobile Friendly’ now being included in the search results.

-This is because Google are placing greater emphasis on websites that meet their requirements for mobile optimisation.
+This is because Google is placing greater emphasis on websites that meet their requirements for mobile optimisation.
 Google has introduced a new algorithm that awards higher rankings to sites that have been optimised on mobile devices.

 On April 21st, 2015, Google announced: